Sunday, December 23, 2007

 These are a few of my favorite things (things #1-4)

-so having gone through the 7 1/2 habits - i've returned to you, o reader, to share my mulling and musings.
+So having gone through the 7 1/2 habits - I've returned to you, o reader, to share my mullings and musing.

-my easiest habit is, of course, play - which, if i was independently wealthy - i could devote a lifetime of learning to...
+The easiest habit is, of course, play - which, if I was independently wealthy - I could devote a lifetime of learning to...

 Tuesday, October 2, 2007